iodigital-com/SecretSanta/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: New issue
 about: Describe this issue template's purpose here.
-title: ''
+title: 'New issue'
 labels: ''
 assignees: ''